proxmox/proxmox-backup/docs/tape-backup.rst

  └───────────┴────────────────────────┘

 ..
 NOTE:: Blocksize should always be 0 (variable block size mode).
-This is the default anyways.
+This is the default anyway.

 .. _tape_media_pool_config: